okta/samples-java-spring/okta-hosted-login/README.md

 mvn -Dokta.oauth2.issuer=https://{yourOktaDomain}/oauth2/default \
     -Dokta.oauth2.clientId={clientId} \
     -Dokta.oauth2.clientSecret={clientSecret} \
-    -Dokta.oauth2.postLogoutRedirectUri={absoluteLogoutRedirectUri} # (optional) add description of when this should be used
+    -Dokta.oauth2.postLogoutRedirectUri={absoluteLogoutRedirectUri} # (optional) add this when you want users to be logged out of the app (session cleared) and redirected to a uri.
 ```

 > **NOTE:** Putting secrets on the command line should ONLY be done for examples, do NOT do this in production.
 Instead update the projects `application.yml`